Purely electronic model for exciton-polaron formation in moir\'e heterostructures: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have developed an effective, purely electronic model to describe exciton-polaron formation in moir\'e heterostructures.
 Our model highlights key mechanisms of stacking dependence and mass renormalization of the exciton polarons, consistent with recent experimental observations of giant exciton mobilities~\cite{upadhyayGiantEnhancementExciton2024, yanAnomalouslyEnhancedDiffusivity2024}.
-Beyond TMDs, our model may also be relevant for exciton formation in other strongly correlated Mott insulators, such as $\text{Sr}_2\text{IrO}_4$~\cite{mehioHubbardExcitonFluid2023}.
+While our work was inspired by and is directly relevant to experiments in WSe$_2$/WS$_2$ heterobilayers, our model is not tailored to any specific material.
+Beyond TMDs, the model may also be relevant for exciton formation in other strongly correlated Mott insulators, such as $\text{Sr}_2\text{IrO}_4$~\cite{mehioHubbardExcitonFluid2023}.
 An exciting direction for future research is to extend our approach to explore polaron formation in slightly doped Mott insulators, where the exciton is dressed by collective spin modes.
 Furthermore, our framework could be applied to other exotic states, such as fractional quantum anomalous Hall states~\cite{cai_SignaturesFractional_2023, zeng_ThermodynamicEvidence_2023, park_ObservationFractionally_2023, xu_ObservationInteger_2023} or anomalous Hall crystals~\cite{dong_AnomalousHall_2023, dongTheoryQuantumAnomalous2024}, using a parton mean-field state as the electronic ground state.